NS-Sheam/dashboard-dataVinci-job-task/README.md

 - I install react router dom
 - I install tailwind as a css framework.
 - Also I use daisyui library.
 - I make some json data for showing them in UI.
 - I use react icon packge.
+- I use rechart
+- I add a login page and a sign up page
+- I don't use backend functionality in the project
 ## Thats for all.
 Thank you.
 ---
-## Here is my live site link- https://toy-marketplace-f77ed.web.app/
+## Check the live site link-